The Indian law and its view on skill/chance

 Teen Patti is a typical game that proves the confusing status of Indian gambling laws.

-Online Teen Patti is played against the house, and there’s not much strategy to it, yet, it is considered a game of skill.
+Online Teen Patti is played against the house, and is also a chance-based version of Teen Patti.

 A game based almost entirely on skill is Chess.
 To win at chess, one needs to understand the somewhat complicated rules, and be quite good at planning strategy and understanding your opponent.